Coronavirus vs. Spanish flu

 I can’t remember ever experiencing a scare like the new COVID-19 virus is causing.

-The Spanish flu of 1918-19, however, was another pandemic virus — and reports say that 50 million to 100 million lives were lost to the deadly outbreak over 100 years ago.
-In fact, the Tampa Bay Times archives stated that, “The 1918 flu killed more Americans than all our country’s wars in the 20th Century combined.”
+The Spanish flu of 1918-19, however, was another pandemic virus — and reports say that 50 million to 100 million lives were lost to the deadly outbreak more than 100 years ago.
+In fact, the Tampa Bay Times archives stated that “The 1918 flu killed more Americans than all our country’s wars in the 20th Century combined.”

 The “Spanish influenza” was named because only Spain, which was neutral during World War I, reported the outbreak.